-The Wellington Wellbeing Centre is the operational centre of the Wellbeing and Pathways services at Wellington.
-The centre incorporates offices to facilitate the work of:
+The Wellington Wellbeing Centre is currently the operational centre of the Wellbeing and Pathways services at Wellington.
+The Wellbeing and Inclusion Teams are moving into the new Wellbeing Centre soon.
+This centre incorporates offices to facilitate the work of:

 The College Breakfast Club operates from the Wellbeing Centre on Tuesday, Wednesday and Friday mornings to support students with a healthy start to the day and the opportunity to network with other students and staff in a friendly atmosphere.

 Students and families are able to access a number of services impacting on their wellbeing in one place.
 If we cannot provide the service needed, we will refer people to the appropriate agency.

 The college enjoys partnerships with professional health services who consult with students onsite in the Wellbeing Centre.
 McKinley Medical Centre, in Police Road Mulgrave, provide a General Practitioner one afternoon a week to see students on an appointment basis.
 Engage 1 on 1 Psychology provides a psychologists two days a week to support students on an appointment basis also.
 Both services are bulk billed on the Medicare system and are effective, timely and convenient student supports that many families have utilised.
 Appointments can be arranged by contacting Mr O’Bree at the college on 9547 6822.